Olympic Hopeful Blames Doping Ban on Burrito

 “I’ve always wanted to stand at the top of an Olympic podium with a gold medal around my neck, knowing I did that, and now I am not sure that will ever happen,” Houlihan wrote on Instagram.

-The U.S. Olympic Track and Field trials are less than a week away.
-Putting Houlihan’s chances of competing in the 2024 Olympics in serious jeopardy.
+The U.S. Olympic Track and Field trials are less than a week away, putting Houlihan’s chances of competing in the 2024 Olympics in serious jeopardy.

 .